Virtual Field Trips

 Grades: 5+ | Length: 60 Minutes | $50 – $100

 Assist Detective James McDevitt as he investigates the assassination of President Lincoln.
 Revisit sites and reexamine clues from April 14, 1865.
-In this interactive, theatrical program, participants will interact with historical characters portrayed by an actor, examine primary source images and hear witness statements. *Regular Price: $100 per session.
+In this interactive, theatrical program, participants will interact with historical characters portrayed by an actor, examine primary sources images and hear witness statements to determine who is guilty of this heinous crime. *Regular Price: $100 per session.
 Public School Teacher Price: $50 per session.*

 Ford’s Theatre and the Lincoln Assassination